SEN Information Report - November 2025

 We will assess how well the support we put in place helped the pupil to meet the outcomes we set.
 We will use our improved understanding of your child’s needs to improve the support we offer.

 As a part of the planning stage of the graduated approach, we will set outcomes that we want to see your child achieve.
-This is called an Indivdual Eduactional Plan.
-These targets are monitored overtime.

 Whenever we run an intervention with your child, we will assess them before the intervention begins.
 This is known as a ‘baseline assessment’.
 We do this so we can see how much impact the intervention has on your child’s progress.